lehins/tutorials/Haskell/containers/containers.md

 ## Sets and Maps

-Until previous example, we've looked at functions that deal only with a single `Map`, but most of the familiar functions from set theory are also availble and can operate on more than one `Map`/`Set`.
+Until previous example, we've looked at functions that deal only with a single `Map`, but most of the familiar functions from set theory are also made available to us, so we can easily operate on more than one `Map`/`Set`.
 In order to provide some meaningful examples let's define geographic regions of the USA and their SSN prefix ranges:

 ### Creation